top of page

 The primary way diatomaceous earth affects mites is through physical, rather than chemical, action.
 When a mite comes into contact with DE, the silica particles damage its protective outer layer, causing the mite to lose moisture and die from dehydration.
 This non-toxic, mechanical mode of action makes DE effective against mites while avoiding the risk of chemical resistance.

 While DE is highly effective on small pests, it must be used with care around bees.
-DE can also be harmful to beneficial insects if applied too broadly, so it’s crucial to follow specific application methods to target mites without impacting the bees themselves.
+DE can also be harmful to beneficial insects if applied too broadly, so it’s crucial to follow specific application methods by sprinkling diatomaceous earth to target mites without impacting the bees themselves.

 Benefits of Using Diatomaceous Earth for Bee Mite Control